jimdavis1/Viral_Annotation/README.md

 `non_pssm_partner` used for placing a location based feature<br><br>

 There are other fields that are not depicted in the example, including:<br>
 `PMID` which contains the PubMed ID for one or more DLITS.
-A DLIT is an examples of important paper that either defines the function or sequence of a feature. <br><br>
+A DLIT is an example of an important paper that either defines the function or sequence of a feature. <br><br>

 `"special": "transcript_edit"`  This field tells the program that an external program is being used to make a call.
 In this case, `transcript_edit` is used to denote a feature that undergoes transcript editing and is found by using `get_transcript_edited_features.pl`.<br><br>

 ## Get Transcript Edited Features
-Transcript editing is a phenomenon that occurs in the phosphoproteins of the Paramyxoviridae and the glycoproteins of the Filoviridae.
+Transcript editing is a phenomenon that occurs in the phosphoproteins of the *Paramyxoviridae* and the glycoproteins of the *Filoviridae*.
 It occurs when the RNA-Dependent RNA polymerase encounters a region of low complexity and pauses.
 The pause allows for the insertion of one or more new nucleotides into the transcript, which causes a frame shift.
 Thus, the amino acid sequence is not a direct translation of what is encoded in the genome.
 We solve this problem by hand-curating a set of transcripts in their post-editing state.
 These are found in the `Transcript-Editing` directory.
 We then BLAST these against the the contig, and for BLASTn matches with high enough scores, the alignment gap is filled in using the nucleotide sequence of closest curated transcript.
 Currently in order to do this, the following strict BLASTn criteria must be met: <br>

 1. The match must have >= 95% nucleotide identity
 2. The match must have >= 95% query coverage